tacman/msgphp/docs/projection/documents.md

 ### `getType(): string`

-Gets the projection type.
-Always must refer to a [projection](models.md) class name.
+Gets the projection type and refers to a [projection](models.md) class name.

 ---